anaverageone/AdvancedNLP_TakeHomeExam/README.md

 Student:
 Long Ma (2761790)

+### Requirements

-### requirements please run the following cells to install all:
+please run the following cells to install all:
 ! pip install panda ! pip install allennlp-models

 ###  Two pretrained models are available at: